Azure/cosmosdb-emulator-recipes/mongodb/nodejs/linux/README.md

 # Node.js express using CosmosDB Emulator Linux Docker

-This sample app is a notes app that uses the MongoDB Node.js Driver to connect to a CosmosDB MongoDB API instance running in a Linux Docker container.
-The sample creates basic CRUD operations.
+This sample application is a note-taking app that leverages the MongoDB Node.js Driver to establish a connection with a CosmosDB MongoDB API instance, which is hosted within a Linux Docker container.
+This sample showcases fundamental CRUD (Create, Read, Update, Delete) operations.

 ## Pre-requisites
 Docker Compose is required to run this sample.
 You can download Docker Compose from [here](https://docs.docker.com/compose/install/).